ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_PACKAGE_RELATED\_

-SYS_PACKAGE_RELATED\_ describes tables, sequences, stored procedures, stored functions or views that are accessed by stored procedures and stored functions inside the package.
+This meta table contains information about tables, sequences, stored procedures, stored functions or views that are accessed by stored procedures and stored functions inside the package.

 | Column name         | Type         | Description                                                  |
 | ------------------- | ------------ | ------------------------------------------------------------ |